SwissDataScienceCenter/renku/docs/tutorials/first_steps/04_add_packages.rst

     directory when creating the project.

     The easiest way to add packages to a project is to use the ``Pkg`` API.
-You can either use the terminal or start a new Julia Jupyter notebook to run the following pattern:
+You can either use the terminal (2) or start a new Julia Jupyter notebook to run the following pattern (3):

     .. code-block:: julia